DOCUMENT TSC-2026/B88 · BLOG POST 88 · ECOSYSTEM STRATEGY · REV. 01

 Full background →

 Every time Shopify ships a meaningful AI update, a wave of founder anxiety follows.
 The Winter '26 release, Renaissance, was the biggest yet, with the native assistant Sidekick becoming more proactive and agentic.
+I ranked which parts of the 2026 Shopify edition actually matter elsewhere, and the newer Spring '26 Everywhere Edition, where Sidekick now works directly inside partner apps, gets the same treatment in the Spring '26 app founder read.
 Predictably, the question in every app founder group became the same one: is Shopify about to eat my category.
 The honest answer is that it depends, and the people giving you a confident yes or no are usually selling certainty they do not have.

 I have built on the platform, sold a SaaS in the ecosystem, and watched Shopify absorb adjacent functionality before.
 The pattern is real but it is not uniform.
 Sidekick threatens some app categories meaningfully and leaves others almost untouched, and the difference is predictable if you think about it structurally rather than emotionally.
 So let me lay out the comparison the way I actually think about it, hedges included, because anyone who is not hedging here is guessing.